 The double version of Elvie costs pretty much the same as Willow, however for the latter one you will (most likely) need to get the milk container.
 But look out for promo sets!

-PRO TIP: We recommend you to buy Willow from their official website to be sure you’re getting original product with full warranty.
+PRO TIP: I recommend you to buy Willow from their official website to be sure you’re getting original product with full warranty.
 Willow Pump Gen 2 is sold out, but you can now get Willow 3 (with more gentle suction).